adrian-cr/csa-exploring-java-concepts/README.md

 # Assignment: Exploring Java Concepts

-The following project contains all four parts of the "Exploring Java Concepts" assignment, each of which is implemented in a separate class with the format
+The following project contains all five parts of the "Exploring Java Concepts" assignment, each of which is implemented in a separate class with the format
 "Part _[number]_ " (e.g. "Part1" for part 1).